 Long-term heroin withdrawal symptoms are symptoms that last beyond the acute phase, and they can last for months or even years.
 These symptoms tend to be more psychological in nature and include anxiety, depression, sleep disturbances, fatigue, and irritability.
 People also report feeling down and losing pleasure in everyday activities.
 Eventually, these symptoms do subside.

-Heroin Withdrawal Treatment in Prescott, AZ
+Heroin Withdrawal and Addiction Treatment in Prescott, AZ

 When you are ready to stop heroin use, heroin addiction treatment is available.
 You’ll need to break the cycle of heroin use, which can be done through medically assisted detoxification.
 Heroin will be flushed out of your system, and various medications will be used to manage your symptoms if needed.